Virginia’s Reproductive Freedom Amendment

 Source: American Journal of Public Health

-• Students face age-based discrimination and parental consent barriers while navigating reproductive healthcare needs, with inadequate sex education creating additional vulnerabilities.
+• Young people and students face age-based discrimination and parental consent barriers while navigating reproductive healthcare needs, with inadequate sex education creating additional vulnerabilities.
+Nearly six million students attend college in abortion-restricted states, while 36 states require parental involvement for minors seeking abortion care, often forcing dangerous delays or preventing access entirely.

 Key forms of oppression: